jessiebe/mosfet-rs/README.md

 ## License
-OpAMP-RS is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+MOSFET-RS is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 > The otel-opamp-rs crate also uses source code from third-party libraries.
 You can find full details on which libraries are used within the Cargo.toml dependency specification section